SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/index.md

 * Form submissions
 * Mailings

-## Using FastSearcher
+## FastSearcher

-You can use [FastSearcher][3] or the [history list][5] to search for companies, sales, projects, and selections.
+You can use [FastSearcher][3] to search for companies, contacts, sales, projects, requests, and selections.

-**FastSearcher** can be found either in the **Navigator** menu by pressing on the company, contact, sales, project or selection to open a search field, or within pop-up dialogs to search for companies, contacts, sales, projects and selections.
+**FastSearcher** can be found in the **Navigator** menu and within dialogs.
 It will quickly make you a list that match your search words.
 Use it to check your database for possible duplicates before adding a new company or contact.

 ![Use the FastSearcher to navigate quick and easy in the Navigator -screenshot][img1]

-### FastSearch tips

-You can use %% to see all records of a certain type, such as all companies, all selections, all projects.

-If, for example, you want to see all the document templates available in SuperOffice CRM, go to the **+New** menu and click **Document**.
-In the top field in the document screen, which indicates types of document templates, type %%.
-You will then see a drop-down list that includes the full list of document templates available.

-![Type in two percentage signs in the FastSearcher to see all records -screenshot][img4]

-## Using the Find button
+## The Find button

 If you click the **Find** button on the top bar, you open the [Find screen][1], where you can search for data in SuperOffice.

-The Find button helps you find records based on any criteria from companies, contacts, projects, selections, sales, products, follow-ups, documents and requests.
+The **Find** button helps you find records based on any criteria from companies, contacts, projects, selections, sales, products, follow-ups, documents, and requests.

 ![Click the Find button in the top bar to get to the Find screen -screenshot][img2]

 When you use the Find feature, you can save each search you perform as a selection.

-## Using free-text search
+## Free-text search

-Use the [free-text search][2] search field in the upper-right corner to search for any text that users have entered into SuperOffice CRM.
+Click [free-text search][2] in the upper-right corner to search for any text that users have entered into SuperOffice CRM.

 ![You will find the free-text search to the right in the top bar -screenshot][img3]